 What is a Dermal Filler?

-They can be used to diminish or eradicate age lines that appear and to change the contour of various other parts of the face and body.
-Deep folds and lines can be made shallow, lip definition and volume can be restored or enhanced, the chin, jaw line, cheeks and nose can be altered and improved and volume restored to sunken cheeks and withered hands.
+They can be used to diminish or eradicate age lines and to change the contour of various parts of the facial anatomy.
+Deep folds and lines can be made shallow, lip definition and volume can be restored or enhanced, the chin, jaw line, cheeks and nose can be altered and improved and volume restored to sunken cheeks.

 2. Calcium hydroxylapatite – Radiesse

+Calcium hydroxylapatite is found naturally in the connective tissue of the skeletal structure.
+It is has been used as a dermal filler for over 15 years.
 The product has an immediate volumising effect and strongly stimulates the production of collagen beneath the skin.
-As a result the effects are longer lasting – approximately 18 months or more depending on the area being treated.
-This product is not suitable for superficial lines or for areas where the skin is thin.
-It is suitable for deep lines, for filling hollows and for reshaping and recreating nasal bridges and jaw lines.
+As a result the effects tend to be much longer lasting – approximately 12 – 18 months or more depending on the area being treated.
+This product is not suitable for filling very superficial lines or for areas where the skin is thin.
+It is suitable for deeper lines, for filling hollows and for reshaping and recreating nasal bridges and jaw lines.
 Brand names include Radiesse – for more information go to www.radiesse.com

-B. How fillers work and what they are used for
+How fillers work and what they are used for

 They are used for:-